My finances, my projects, my life

 Buying property under an emphyteutic (long-term) lease

-According to a study by Statec and the Observatoire de l’Habitat (October 2019), housing prices in Luxembourg rose by 11.3% between Q3 2018 and Q3 2019.
-In the face of this unbridled growth, one of the ways prospective homeowners can find cheaper housing is via the emphyteutic (or long-term) lease.
-Don’t worry, it’s simpler than it sounds! myLIFE is here to cut through the jargon.
+Even though they have tended to fluctuate in recent years, real estate prices in Luxembourg remain high, and becoming a homeowner can prove to be financially very complicated.
+In this context, one of the ways prospective homeowners can find cheaper housing is via the emphyteutic (or long-term) lease.
+Don’t worry, it’s simpler than it sounds! myLIFE is here to cut through the jargon.*

 What is an emphyteutic lease?

 The practice of emphyteusis was initially recognised in Roman law.
 Today, long-team leases are governed by the Luxembourg Law of 22 October 2008 on the promotion of living spaces and the creation of a housing pact with the municipalities, and on the right of superficie and emphyteusis.
-This kind of long-term lease gives a real right entitling a person to full enjoyment of immoveable property that belongs to someone else.
+This kind of long-term lease gives a real right entitling a person to full enjoyment of immoveable property that belongs to someone else, in return for payment of a fee to be agreed between the owner and the lessee, in accordance with the title deed.

 What property can I buy under the lease?